John Cecil Russell: Early career

-John Cecil Russell was born on 6 December 1839 and was the only son of Alexander James Russell and Magdalene Stein, residents of Edinburgh.
-The family coat of arms, derived from the Russells of Ashiesteel, was a fountain proper (blue and white wavy bands) and the motto was agitatione purgatur (Latin: "it is purified by motion").
+John Cecil Russell was born in Edinburgh on 6 December 1839, the only son of Alexander James Russell (Note: Alexander James Russell was a Scottish lawyer and headed a family firm that dated back to the end of the 17th century.
+An ancestor was a founding shareholder of the Bank of Scotland.
+He was a Writer to Her Majesty's Signet and a director of the Standard Life Assurance Company, John Watson's Institution and the National Bank of Scotland.) and Magdalene Stein.
+The family crest, derived from the Russells of Ashiesteel, was a fountain proper (a roundel with blue and white wavy bands) and the motto was agitatione purgatur (it is purified by motion).
+Through his paternal grandmother Russell also had connections to the Murrays of Polmaise and the principal branch of Clan Robertson.
 Russell was educated privately before attending New College of the University of Oxford.
-Russell enlisted in the Oxford University Rifle Volunteer Corps and reached the rank of colour-serjeant before being commissioned as an ensign on 1 March 1860.
+He enlisted in the Oxford University Rifle Volunteer Corps and reached the rank of colour-serjeant before being commissioned as an ensign on 1 March 1860.
 Russell resigned his commission in the Rifle Volunteer Corps on 19 June 1860.

-Russell purchased a commission as a cornet in the 11th Light Dragoons on 18 September 1860 and transferred to the 10th Light Dragoons on 16 October.
-His regiment was renamed as the 10th (The Prince of Wales's Own) Royal Hussars in 1861 and he was appointed an instructor of musketry on 28 June 1864.
-Russell purchased a lieutenant's commission in the regiment on 16 August 1864 and, on 18 October, was appointed adjutant.
-He purchased his captaincy in the regiment on 28 May 1870.

-Russell transferred to the 12th (The Prince of Wales's) Royal Regiment of Lancers on 3 August 1872.
-He participated in the 1873–1874 Anglo-Ashanti War, under the command of Major-General Garnet Wolseley and became a member of the Wolseley ring of officers associated with that commander.
-During the war, Russell served as aide-de-camp to Brigadier-General Sir Archibald Alison and was present during the Battle of Amoaful, the Battle of Ordashu and the capture of Kumasi.
-During the latter part of the war he served as deputy assistant-adjutant and quartermaster-general and was twice mentioned in despatches.